davidnugent2425/raft/README.md

 this [paper](https://raft.github.io/raft.pdf) by Diego Ongaro.

 ## My Implementation
 I chose to simulate a network with different 'server' processes communicating with each other across ports.
+The bulk of the code is in [server.py](./server.py)

 ## Running the Simulator
 1. Clone this repository